toransahu/notes/docs/Computer-Science/algo.md

 ### Idea

 The idea is to randomly select a starting vertex and from there start traversing other vertices such that we visit the adjacent vertices first.
-Once we visited one level (adjacent vertices at a level), then find adjacent vertices of the previously visited ones, and repeat the step untin we visited all the vertices.
+Once we visited one level (adjacent vertices at a level), then find adjacent vertices of the previously visited ones, and repeat the step until we visited all the vertices.

 ### Applications
 - Finding the path